p10rahulm/IIScMSRLectures/content/seminars/20210813_ZhiyiHuang.md

 (1990), online matching has been established as one of the most fundamental topics in the literature of online algorithms.
 <br><br>

-This is the first of two talks that presents the basics of online matching, and surveys the recent progress in two directions.
-Today's talk will be focussing on General arrival models and for the next talk, we will look at some Open problems in online advertising.
+This is the second of two talks which presents the basics of online matching.
+The first talk focussed on General arrival models and today's talk will be looking at some Open problems in online advertising.

 <br><br>
 <b>Open problems about online advertising</b>